pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Red Hat Repositories Search Results](/images/sat17.png)

-To enable a repository, click the twisty icon to the left of the repository name and then click the blue plus.
-If you hover over the blue plus icon you will see pop up text that says enable.
-It is recommended ot enable the version release of a RHEL repository and not the point release.
+To enable a repository, click the twisty icon to the left of the repository name and then click the blue plus icom.
+If you hover over the blue plus icon you will see a pop up text that says enable.
+It is recommended to enable the version release of a RHEL repository and not the point release.
+We chose the version release of the RHEL repository as it contains all errata from GA until that release is no longer supported.

 ![Expand Twisty](/images/sat18.png)